wielkiborsuk/vim-http-client/README.md

 vim-http-client requires Vim compiled with python support and the [python `requests` library](http://docs.python-requests.org/en/latest/).

-To check if you have Python support, try `vim --version | grep +python`.
+You likely have Python support, but you can check with `vim --version | grep +python`.
+MacVim comes with Python support.

 To check if you have the `requests` library, try `python -c 'import requests'`.
 If you get an error, try `pip install requests` to get the library.
 Many distros ship Python support with Vim and the `requests` library with Python.